 (ii) the telephone line you use to access Sky Broadband must be a Sky or BT compatible fixed and operational line to your Address ("your Line").

 (f) The Sky Broadband Connect Product will only be offered to you if your Line cannot be connected to a Sky network.
 If you have the Connect Product and it becomes possible to connect your Line to a Sky network, we may do this automatically and you will be placed onto the nearest equivalent Product accessible by you and charged at its standard rate (which will not exceed the standard rate for Connect).
 We will notify you in writing of this change.
-If you wish to choose another Product, you can do so by calling us within one calendar month of notice from us of the change.
+If you wish to choose another Product, you can do so by calling us within 30 days of notice from us of the change.

 2. Using Sky Broadband